-Master of Natural Resources Program (Online) LEGE OF NATURAL DURCES AND ENVIRONMENT ITER FOR LEADERSHIP ILOBAL SUSTAINABILITY NON-THESIS DEGREE CONSISTING OF 10 CLASSES (30 HRS) - 5 required core classes - 5 elective classes (chosen with guidance from Graduate Advisor) COVID-19 UPDATE:
+Master of Natural Resources Program (Online)

+NON-THESIS DEGREE CONSISTING OF 10 CLASSES (30 HRS)

+- 5 required core classes - 5 elective classes (chosen with guidance from Graduate Advisor)

+COVID-19 UPDATE

 We are excited to welcome students back on Global Study trips.
-Given the dynamic nature of travel at the moment, we are following Virginia Tech's travel and study abroad policies to inform our decisions on destinations and timing.
+Given the dynamic nature of travel at the moment, we are following Virginia Tech's travel and study abroad policies to inform our decisions on

-Required Core Classes CONSTRUCTING SUSTAINABILITY (3) INSTRUCTOR: Dr. Courtney Kimmel (cekimmel@vt.edu) Dr. Donna Palumbo-Miele (dpalumbo@vt.edu) This course examines the science, policy, and practice of sustainability and sustainable development in a global context.
+Required Core Classes

+CONSTRUCTING SUSTAINABILITY (3)

+INSTRUCTOR: Dr. Courtney Kimmel (cekimmel@vt.edu)

+Dr. Donna Palumbo-Miele (dpalumbo@vt.edu)

+This course examines the science, policy, and practice of sustainability and sustainable development in a global context.
 We will examine the history, current status, and future prospects of sustainability and sustainable development from economic, social, and ecological perspectives.
 In the past several decades, sustainability and sustainable development have gained status in political, scientific, business, religious, and cultural institutions and are now guiding principles that frame and shape public policy and private practice at multiple scales.
 While these concepts are well-established in many communities and cultures worldwide, they have only recently emerged as prominent features in the mainstream of contemporary popular culture throughout global society.
 This interdisciplinary course encourages students to consider how they can engage science, policy, professional, and civic institutions in constructing sustainability.

+OFFERED: Fall, Spring, Summer

+GLOBAL ISSUES IN ENVIRONMENTAL SUSTAINABILITY (3)

+Ms. Caitlin Callahan (callahan@vt.edu) + Global Study Faculty

-OFFERED: Fall, Spring, Summer GLOBAL ISSUES IN ENVIRONMENTAL SUSTAINABILITY (3) INSTRUCTOR: Mr. Caleb O'Brien (calebo@vt.edu) The purpose of this course is to build competencies in sustainability professionals to think globally about sustainability challenges and their career, to situate their own professional work in a global context, to better understand sustainability situations and tools for examining them, and to practice team/collaborative project management and problem-solving skills.
+The purpose of this course is to build competencies in sustainability professionals to think globally about sustainability challenges and their career, to situate their own professional work in a global context, to better understand sustainability situations and tools for examining them, and to practice team/collaborative project management and problem-solving skills.
 The course is organized into four broad areas of focus: the global Anthropocene, sustainability case analysis, leadership, and culture competencies.
 This course is designed to support a Global Study scheduled for the same semester.
-OFFERED: Fall, Spring, and Summer